cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Tensor tOgO = gmem_thr_copy_O.partition_D(gO);
 ```

-Since there is no instruction for SMEM->GMEM directly, we cannot simply `copy(..., tOsO, tOgO)`.
-Instead, we stage it through a register of the same shape.
-This is pretty much free since we aren't using any of the registers at this stage.
-The tiled copy doesn't know or care whether our source/dest is GMEM or SMEM or a register, so we just make a `tOgO` clone and issue two copies using the same `Tiled_Copy`:
+Since there is no direct SMEM->GMEM instruction, we cannot simply `copy(..., tOsO, tOgO)`.
+Instead, we stage through a register of the same shape.
+This is pretty much free since we aren't using any registers at this stage.
+The tiled copy doesn't know or care whether our source/dest is GMEM, SMEM, or a register, so we just make a `tOgO` clone and issue two copies using the same `Tiled_Copy`:

 ```cpp
 // register buffer